Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand the four different parts of any computer system

-• Understand how to write a basic algorithm
+• Understand how to write an algorithm involving sequence, selection and iteration

-• Understand how to annotate basic Python code
+• Understand how to recognise features of Python code

-• Understand how to write basic Python code
+• Understand how to write Python code to use selection and iteration

 System Software

-• Know what each function of an operating system does
+• Know what each part of an operating system does:

 • Understand that computers often come with utility software, and how this performs housekeeping tasks and why it is required